maknop/api-docs-slate-test/source/index.html.md

 # Introduction

-This demo is to illustrate a POC for using Slate for the api.docs project.
+This demo is to serve as a POC for using Slate.

-All of the projects used in this demo are located at this url: `https://console.redhat.com/api/`